iambrainstorming/iambrainstorming.github.io/src/chapters/do-we-have-to-fear-machine-learning-or-ai.md

 > Consequently, its outputs are based on the information contained in human-written data of human experiences.
 It cannot [independently seek or comprehend fundamental](./understanding-free-will-and-how-it-can-impact-our-behavior.md) human experiences.

 > AI can't fight for your privacy, women's rights, LGBTQ rights, disabled people, workers rights or climate change because they are not built with the same structure as humans and can't feel like humans.
 They don't have any evolutionary goals.

+> We make hundreds of decisions throughout the day based on how our human body feels.
+AI can't decide for us on its own because it can't feel like humans.
+It can't even make simple decisions, such as whether to take a bath, take a nap, or wash our hands, as AI doesn't need sleep and can't sense the coldness of water during a bath.

 ## If we were to simulate either our brain or our entire body, would it behave exactly like us?